lmorg/murex/README.md

 supported via a `--stdin` flag.
 It's an easy thing to implement but wasn't considered necessary for the MVP (minimum viable product).

-* _No support for interactive commands in Windows._ The shell works fine on Windows aside not pausing for prompts on Windows.
-I don't really know enough about Windows shells to resolve this issue and since I tend not to Windows this bug is of a pretty low priorety for me however I will readily accept any pull requests for other developers to resolve this issue.

 * _No PID recycling._ This is a potential cause for a memory leak but is currently a pretty low priorety at the moment as the amount of memory consumed is low and the chance over overflowing the array slice is tiny.